-In order to give yourself a truly successful and fulfilling experience as a new transfer student, it’s critical to join in on campus activities at your new “home.”
+In order to give yourself a truly successful and fulfilling experience as a new transfer student, it’s critical to join in on-campus activities at your new “home.”
 Your classes are not the only avenue to explore new ideas and experiences, and whether you are a residential or commuter student, it’s never too early or too late to get involved at your school.
+With that being said, deciding what to join may be a rather intimidating task—depending on your new school’s size, the number of clubs and organizations could be in the hundreds!
+And even though you’re an experienced college student, it’s reasonable and normal to feel like a first-year all over again.

 Where to begin